Childhood studies: Academic growth, interdisciplinary subfields

+In 1988, the first PhD degree programme in CS was established in Linköping University, Sweden.
 In the 1990s, Northumbria University was one of the first to offer a degree in childhood studies in the UK.
 Rutgers University-Camden developed the first Childhood Studies Department in the United States to award degrees from BA through Ph.D.
 This is a multi-disciplinary department in which Ph.D. students study a range of methodologies to explore cultural constructions of childhood.
 In the United States, there are now dozens of children/childhood "modules", minors, or concentrations available within degree programs.
 There are also BA and master's programs across the globe.

 Rutgers University-Camden also operates The Center for Children's and Childhood Studies, the Rutgers University Press Book Series in Childhood Studies, and The Exploring Childhood Studies listserve, an online community of over 1500 academics and practitioners studying children and childhood in every discipline and around the world.
 The Children's Studies Center for Research, Policy, and Public Service was established at Brooklyn College in 1997.
 In 2011, the title of the children's studies program at Brooklyn College was officially changed to "Children and Youth Studies".
 Childhood, a major international journal in the field, was established in 1993.
 The Palgrave Handbook of Childhood Studies, edited by Jens Qvortrup, William Corsaro, and Michael-Sebastian Honig was published in 2009.